thelia/thelia.github.io/en/documentation/api/routes/product.md

 To update a product, you have to send the same data (only updated ones) as for a create, but with the PUT method.

-Moreover, you have to add the "id" field.

 ### Example
 ```json
 {